MissionToPsyche-Iridium/iridium_22d_m-type_sim-se/README.md

-# Mission to Psyche: 22D: M-Type Sim
+# Mission to Psyche
-A Simulation For Sampling a Metal Asteroid
+A simulation for sampling and M-type asteroid

 ![Logo](Psyche_LogoAssets/Badge_Solid/Color/Psyche_BadgeSolid_Color-PNG.png)